HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

   sql_file="header_trends.sql"
 ) }}

 From 2020, the usage of this specific header increased by 0.71% for Mobile and by 1.13% for Desktop.
-But on mobile, we still have 25.1% of requests that use neither `Cache-Control` nor `Expires` headers.
+But on Mobile, we still have 25.1% of requests that use neither `Cache-Control` nor `Expires` headers.
 This leads us to believe there has been an increase in awareness in the community around proper usage of `Cache-Control`, but we still have a long way to go to full adoption of these headers.

 To **validate** the content, we have:
 - `Last-Modified` indicates when the object was last changed.
 Its value is a date timestamp.